-The Tankerman PIC, or Person-In-Charge, is a mariner who has been trained in:
+The Tankerman PIC is a rating for a mariner who has been trained in:

 - Firstly; the health and safety hazards of dangerous liquid (DL) cargoes.

 - Secondly; safety, pollution prevention, and DL cargo transfer operations.